 There are circumstances where, even if you've taken down all the relevant facts, drawn an accurate sketch, and taken plenty of photographs, an engineer will nevertheless be able to inspect the scene with cold detachment relying on a trained eye that may well spot relevant details that you could easily have missed.
 They know the tell-tale signs to look out for and will also be in a position to take relevant measurements which could turn out to be critical ultimately at the Hearing of your Civil Claim from an evidential point of view.
-As weather conditions and passing traffic can result in evidence being lost from a scene it may be appropriate to ensure that the engineer attends and inspects the scene as soon as possible.
+Evidence can be lost from a scene.
+It may be appropriate to ensure that the engineer attends and inspects the scene as soon as possible.
 Your solicitor will know when to take appropriate action on this.
 Time is of the essence.

 You will be advised on what immediate actions you should take to ensure that you do not do anything to prejudice your Claim.